 The Old Model

 With that said, we actually did experience a Pinterest algorithm change in mid-July and Pinterest let us know about it.
 They are introducing a new ranking model to their home feed.
-They want to show different types of content (regular pins, video pins, story pins, etc.)
+They want to show different types of content (regular pins, video pins, idea pins (formerly story pins), etc.)

 Traditionally, Pinterest monitors the content on the home feed and looks at the habits of the pinner.
 They call this a “click-through prediction model.”
 They then show the pinner more of the content that they typically click on.